 - 1. Get into a team of two people. - 2.
 Stand in a place where you have a good view of your tree. - 3.
-Hold your pencil upwards and at arm's length. - 4.
+Hold your pencil upwards and at arms length. - 4.
 Walk backwards until the pencil seems to be the same height as the tree.
 Keep one eye closed while you do this.
 Ask your friend to watch you so that you don't walk into anything or fall over! - 5.
 Do not move from this spot.
-Turn your pencil sideways, positioning one end of it so that it looks like it is against one side of the tree. - 6.
-Ask your friend to walk to that side of the tree with the stick. - 7.
+Turn your pencil sideways, positioning one end of it so that it looks like it is against one side of the tree - 6.
+Ask your friend to walk to that side of the tree carrying the stick, which you have brought. - 7.
 Shout 'STOP!' when your friend reaches the end of the pencil.
 Ask them to mark the spot with the stick. - 8.
 Measure the distance from the tree to the stick.
 This is the approximate height of the tree.
 Repeat the exercise to make sure that you did it correctly. - 9.
-The height of our tree is metres.
+The height of our tree is \\\\\ metre